jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Unedited/Topic 3 - Memory Management.md

 ##### Page Tables

-The purpose of one of hese is to **map virtual pages into page frames.** The layout of one is highly machine dependent, although there are some important common fields:
+The purpose of one of these is to **map virtual pages into page frames.** The layout of one is highly machine dependent, although there are some important common fields:
 1. **Page frame**
 	- This is the most important field, and outputs the number of the frame.
 2. **Present**